-BHD will continue to explore a collaboration with the DoH to create a Merchant Education program.
+BHD will continue to explore the creation of a Merchant Education program.
 This will take place in addition to the already occurring Tobacco Retailer Site Visits conducted by the Division.
 These site visits are an in-person visit with tobacco retailers in counties that show higher than average Synar and FDA compliance failure rates.
 During the visit, tobacco access laws are discussed and the importance of compliance with these laws is stressed with the clerks, managers, and owners.